siarhei-klimuts/forcepm/README.md

 ## Dependency resolving
 * Exists not installed package with file revision < current package file revision
 * Build dependency tree on every commit and package generation

+## Package storage
+All generated packages should be placed to a storage.
+Storage should be able to return package and package info by package name, id or file revision.
+Package info should contain:
+* Name
+* Id
+* First revision #
+* File to revision map
+* Dependencies list